Sound Machine Review

 So, which is best for you: a sound machine or a white noise machine?
 It depends on what is keeping you from getting enough sleep.

-Graveyard workers often catch their z's while the rest of their household is awake, so they suffer from the not-so-quiet environment problem.
-It can be difficult to stay asleep while external noises such as doors opening and closing, kids running up and down stairs, blenders buzzing and microwaves beeping are constant interruptions.
+Graveyard workers often catch their Zs while the rest of their household is awake, so they suffer from the not-so-quiet environment problem.
+It can be difficult to stay asleep with the constant interruption of external noises such as doors opening and closing, kids running up and down stairs, blenders buzzing and microwaves beeping.
 A white noise generator is a good solution to mask external noises and help you stay asleep in a loud environment.

 One of the most common reasons people can't fall asleep at night is stress.
 Stress can cause the mind to run while you should be shutting down for the evening.
-These types of non-sleepers benefit from a sound machine for sleep.
-The sounds these sleep machines create can help you concentrate on soothing noises and forget about the stresses of life.
+These types of non-sleepers benefit from a sound machine for sleep because they help you concentrate on soothing noises and forget about the stresses of life.
 Many of these sleep machines have features like timers to turn the sounds off after an allotted amount of time.
 Others also feature volume controls and built-in alarm clock settings for the morning.

 The best white noise machines mask external noise to keep your environment quiet while the best sound machines have non-repetitive sounds that are soothing and lull you to sleep.
+Keep in mind that sound machines with short or obvious sound loops make it harder to fall asleep, because it becomes easy to focus on the loop instead of letting the sound be a soothing background noise.
 Whether you prefer a sound machine or a white noise generator, the best ones create an environment favorable for sleep.
 For more information on this subject, visit our learning center for articles on sound machines.

 Sound Machines: What We Tested, What We Found

-Top Ten Reviews seeks, whenever possible, to evaluate all products and services in hands-on tests that simulate as closely as possible the experiences of a typical consumer.
-We obtained all of the units in our comparison in house, some by loans from the manufacturer and some by purchase.
-The manufacturers had no input or influence over our test methodology, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
-Results of our evaluations were not provided to the companies in advance of publication.
+Our aim is to evaluate all products and services in hands-on tests that simulate the experiences of a typical consumer.
+We tested all of the sound machines in our comparison.
+Some were provided on loans from the manufacturer, and others we purchased retail, just like you would..
+Note that the manufacturers had no input or influence over our test methodology, and details about testing or results were not provided to the companies prior to publication.

 Sound Masking Test